taogya/RockyServer/README.md

 # RockyServer
 Base Web Server for development on RockyLinux with Django, uWSGI, PostgreSQL This repository codes are results of doing below.

-# Introduction
+# Overview
 example built with UTM on Mac Book.
 This is do task below.
   - [Setup Firewall](#firewall)